-Cathay Management selected the SFDR Article 8 classification for its most recent fund Small Cap IV (first closing was in Q1 2021) and intends to commit future funds to the same classification.
+Cathay Management selected the SFDR Article 8 classification for its most recent fund Small Cap IV (first closing was in Q1 2021).
+The fund gathers €190m of assets under management.
+This amount represents 16,2% of CCPE total assets under management.

-100% of Cathay Capital Private Equity's assets under management take ESG criteria into account.